bauxy/slate/source/index.html.md

 ## Public API
 `OPTIONS` method is available to all users at all endpoints, so is omitted from the table.
 All other omitted methods are unimplemented or forbidden.

-Tables entries indicate whether or not access is permitted to the given user, as follows:
+Table entries indicate whether or not access is permitted to the given user, as follows:
 - `none`: no access is permitted to the given user.
 - `read`: user may read from this endpoint; `GET`, `HEAD`.
 - `filter read`: this user is permitted access to the specified endpoint with the specified method, provided that the resource at that endpoint applies to the user.
 - `write`: user may write to this endpoint; `POST` for list endpoints, or `PUT` / `PATCH` / `DELETE` for detail endpoints. `write` on a detail endpoint implies filtering such that the resource at that endpoint applies to the user.

-Superusers, designated by Bauxy as staff members, have unrestricted access to all endpoints.
+Bauxy staff members have unrestricted access to all endpoints.

 All API endpoints live under the API prefix, currently `/api/v1.5/`.
 This prefix is omitted from the table for brevity but required for API use.